-Each year, with everyone barely recovered from the year-end festivities, the island gets up and raring to go with preparations for the annual Karnaval (carnival and also sometimes known as carnaval) parties.
+Each year, with everyone barely recovered from the year-end festivities, the island gets up and raring to go with preparations for the annual Karnaval (carnival and also sometimes known as carnival) parties.
 Be sure to check out the Calendar of Events to see all Karnaval activities that may be scheduled during your visit.

 Many visitors who enjoy the island during the months of January, February, or March, get to also enjoy the unique Karnaval period.
-Although most visitors are only familiar with the spectacularly colorful pageantry of the ending parades, in fact there is a wealth of advance events and preparation for the final parades, either by Bonaire’s children, or their partying adults.
+Although most visitors are only familiar with the spectacularly colorful pageantry of the ending parades, in fact, there is a wealth of advance events and preparation for the final parades, either by Bonaire’s children, or their partying adults.

 Tumba music festivals begin as the first events.

 After the official opening of the Karnaval period, the first events are the Tumba festivals, and there is one for the children of Bonaire, as well as an adult festival.
 These are serious competitions for those involved in Bonaire’s cultural music, as the winners of each competition will be spotlighted in each of the ending parades.
 Tumba is a musical form native to the ABC islands of Aruba, Bonaire, and Curacao.
 It is of African origin, although the music has developed since it was first introduced on the island centuries ago.
 Nowadays Tumba can take on some influences from Latin jazz or merengue.

 Jump-ins also occur during this time.
 Jump-ins are events which take place in public areas and there is a profusion of music, dancing, or just following the crowd, eating and drinking.
 They can be staged in one area, or be mobile and moving, in which case just follow along and take your cues from the locals.
 Be forewarned: Jump-ins can be very loud events, so if you are sensitive to loud music, take some earplugs.